quantnetwork/blockchain-developer-exercises-foundations/Exercise7.md

 ### Creating Accounts

-This example will create and console log new DLT accounts for all of the Bitcoin testnet, Ethereum Ropsten testnet and the XRP ledger test:
+You will need to have DLT accounts to create transactions.
+The following example will create and console log new DLT accounts for all of the Bitcoin testnet, Ethereum Ropsten testnet and the XRP ledger testnet:

 ```
 node examples/account-creation/generate-accounts.js